-Brøgger became a celebrity overnight in her native Denmark in 1973 when her first book of essays was published with the provocative title Fri os fra kærligheden (Deliver Us from Love) followed by a second anthology Kærlighedens Veje og Vildveje (Love’s Paths and Pitfalls) in 1975.
+Brøgger became a celebrity overnight in her native Denmark in 1973 when her first book of essays was published with the provocative title Fri os fra kærligheden (Deliver Us from Love), followed by a second anthology, Kærlighedens Veje og Vildveje (Love’s Paths and Pitfalls), in 1975.
 In a mode that blends fact and fiction and resists generic classifications, Brøgger began her life-long project as an autobiographical writer who “lives as she writes and writes as she lives,” as she notes in an essay from 1986.
 First a journalist and then a polemicist and cultural critic, she decided early on to experiment with style and to draw on her own experiences for authentic and subjective analysis of contemporary life in Denmark and the many exotic places she had visited or lived in.
 In an interview with Laura Luise Schultz in the Danish magazine Ud og se, she declares: “I don’t have talents for writing in an ordinary fashion … about some one called Åse who wakes up one morning at three in the town of Faaborg.”
 Fiction as such is not her domain.
-Instead she scandalized some readers with renditions of gang rape, lesbianism, exhibitionism, family dysfunctions and various other taboo topics; however, the equally radical Henry Miller claimed in a letter to Brøgger that she was “better than Germaine Greer or Gloria Steinem” and wrote to her American publisher Delacorte Press that “not since the days of Rabelais have I read anything, by man or woman, as daring and courageous as this book by a Danish woman.”
-Because Brøgger is also glamorous and a strong individualist, she was unpopular with the militant feminist group, the Redstockings, in the 1970s and 1980s although she did receive the Mathilde Prize in 1996 from Dansk kvindesamfund (Danish Women’s Society) for her “continuous insistence on the worthiness of being a woman.”
+Instead she scandalized some readers with renditions of gang rape, lesbianism, exhibitionism, family dysfunctions, and various other taboo topics; however, the equally radical Henry Miller claimed in a letter to Brøgger that she was “better than Germaine Greer or Gloria Steinem” and wrote to her American publisher Delacorte Press that “not since the days of Rabelais have I read anything, by man or woman, as daring and courageous as this book by a Danish woman.”
+Because Brøgger is also glamorous and a strong individualist, she was unpopular with the militant feminist group, the Redstockings, in the 1970s and 1980s, although she did receive the Mathilde Prize in 1996 from Dansk kvindesamfund (Danish Women’s Society) for her “continuous insistence on the worthiness of being a woman.”

-Brøgger has always been interested in questions of identity, selfhood and the nature of consciousness, but it was not until the publication of the essay collection Den pebrede susen.
+Brøgger has always been interested in questions of identity, selfhood, and the nature of consciousness, but it was not until the publication of the essay collection Den pebrede susen.
 Flydende fragmenter og fixeringer (The Peppered Sough: Fluid Fragments and Fixations) in 1986 that she established herself as a philosophical writer.
 In a retrospective essay about her writing, she acknowledges her debt to Søren Kierkegaard whose oeuvre inspired her to explore and develop her own Self through an aesthetic phase in the novel Crème fraiche (1978), followed by a study in repetition in the short novel En gris som har været oppe at slås kan man ikke stege (A Fighting Pig’s Too Tough to Eat, 1979) and a probe of the ethical stage in the long novel Ja (Yes, 1984).
-Yet, unlike Kierkegaard, her spiritual development has taken her to a metaphysical world view that is inclusive rather than exclusive, is visionary and immediate rather than bookish and dogmatic, is monistic rather than dualistic.
+Yet, unlike Kierkegaard, her spiritual development has taken her to a metaphysical world view that is inclusive rather than exclusive, visionary and immediate rather than bookish and dogmatic, monistic rather than dualistic.
 A variety of religious figures, philosophers and mystics from the ancient Nordic Seeress through to the Buddha, Spinoza, and renegade scientists such as David Bohm and Rupert Sheldrake have all influenced her increasingly syncretic approach to metaphysical queries.
 Her later autobiographical novels Transparence (1993) and Linda Evangelista Olsen (2001) in particular reflect her departure from Kierkegaard.

 When her maternal grandfather and most of his family fled to Sweden in 1943 in order to avoid Theresienstadt, Brøgger’s maternal grandmother stayed in Copenhagen to run the family business.
 Brøgger’s mother also stayed behind and conveniently married a non-Jew to protect her partial Semitic identity.
 Suzanne was thus born in Copenhagen on November 18, 1944.
 Her early childhood was problematic because of an immature father and an unstable mother who ended the marriage when Brøgger was six and her sister four years old.
 The same year the mother married Svend Brøgger, who eventually adopted the two girls.
 Lilian and Svend Brøgger also had two sons.